TheMisinformationGame/MisinformationGame/docs/DESIGN.md

 This sampling method will read from a list of source/post pairs in order, with no randomness.

-### Method 2: Random source/post selection.
+### Method 2: Random source/post selection based on source ratios.
+First, a random source will be selected.
+The true:false ratio of this source will then be used to randomly select a post to pair the source with.

-Random source/post selection will first randomly select a source, and then the post.
-After the source is selected, the source's true:false ratio will be used to randomly select a post to pair the source with.
+### Method 3: Random source/post selection based on credibility.
+First, a random source will be selected.
+The true:false ratio to use to select the post will then be calculated using the linear relationship defined in the spreadsheet.
+This true:false ratio will then be used to randomly select a post to pair the source with.

-If a source is not given a true:false ratio, then its credibility rating should be used instead.

-### Method 3: Overall true:false ratio source/post selection.
+### Method 4: Overall true:false ratio source/post selection.
 This method will select both its source and post randomly, with posts selected to match an overall true:false ratio of posts shown to the user.